Quin, County Clare

 The village is located in the townland sometimes known as Plassey.

+Name

+The placename (Irish Cuinche; 13th-century documents also use the spellings Cuinnche, Cuinnchi, Cunnchi, Cuindchi, Coinche, Coynche, Cuínchi, Cuince) is thought to derive from a tree: either an arbutus (strawberry tree) (Irish caithne) or perhaps a quince (Irish cainche), used at the time for making jam.

 Location

 The village of Quin is 9 km from Ennis.
 The River Rine runs through the village, and Knappogue Castle is 3.3 km to the southeast.
 There was a productive lead mine at Ballyhickey, from which ore was taken to Clarecastle for shipment to Wales.

 The Catholic parish of Quin is in the Roman Catholic Diocese of Killaloe.
 The churches in the parish are Blessed John XXIII in Clooney, St. Mary's in Quin, and St. Stephen's in Maghera.

 The civil parish of Quin is in the Bunratty Upper barony.
 The civil parish held 7,290 statute acres in 1837, as applotted under the Tithe Act.
 The townlands in the Quin civil parish are: